District 300’s Public Relations and Communication Services office exists to inform and engage all members of the District 300 community.

 The Public Relations and Communications Service department’s responsibilities are guided by the District’s five-year strategic plan.
 These guiding principles include: establishing a culture that is collaborative, transparent, and child centric, creating a welcoming, respectful, and responsive environment for all stakeholders that leads to an open line of communication, and expanding and ensuring alignment between the Strategic Plan and community, government, nonprofit, and business initiatives.

 The Public Relations and Communication Services Department facilitates all media inquires for District 300 and each school and monitors daily news reports.
-All media inquiries should be sent to Anthony McGinn, Director of Public Relations and Communication Services at Anthony.McGinn@d300.org.
+All media inquires should be sent to Anthony McGinn, Director of Public Relations and Communication Services at Anthony.McGinn@d300.org.

 Rapid Communication System (RCS)